Palsync-MH/YokoSee-privacy-policy/privacy-policy-en.md

 ## 8. Use of Cookies

-Our website may use cookies to improve user convenience and to analyze usage trends.
+Our website may use cookies to improve usability and understand usage trends.

-Cookies do not contain information that identifies individuals.
-Users can disable cookies through their browser settings.
+Cookies do not contain information that can identify individuals, and users can disable cookies through their browser settings.

 ---

 ## 9. Use of External Services (Firebase)

-We use the following external services to provide and improve our services:
+To provide and improve this service, we use the following external services:

 - **Google Firebase**
-  (Authentication, data storage, analytics, crash reporting, etc.)
+  (authentication, data storage, analytics, crash reporting, etc.)

 Information collected through Firebase is managed by Google LLC in accordance with its privacy policy.

-For more information about Google’s privacy practices, please refer to:
+Please refer to Google’s Privacy Policy below:
 https://policies.google.com/privacy

 ---

+## 10. Account Deletion and Deletion of Personal Information

+Users may request deletion of their account and the personal information associated with the account used in this service.

+To request account deletion, please contact us at the email address below.

+**Account Deletion Request Contact**
+palsync.mh@gmail.com

+When making a request, please specify the email address registered with the service and indicate that you wish to delete your account.
+After verifying your identity, we will delete your account and associated personal information within a reasonable period.

+Please note that certain information may be retained if required by applicable laws and regulations.

+---

-**Established on: January 7, 2026**
+**Effective Date: January 7, 2026**